-- 3.1 In each school, the ultimate responsibility for welfare, and health and safety matters is the head, who reports on such matters to the governors.
+- 3.1 The ultimate responsibility for welfare, and health and safety matters is the head, who reports on such matters to the governors.
 Areas of risk have been identified in order to manage and mitigate risk, are addressed by policies or risk assessments (RAs) or both.
-These policies are reviewed regularly (see Health and Safety policy no. 480 and the list shown at s.
-7).
-Certain areas of risk are managed at group level by the managing governor, aided by the school offices: an example of this are the steps taken to avoid fire, which relies not only on an RA approach but also on a biennial audit of our fire precautions across the entire estate. - 3.2 At the level of a school, the head will delegate the preparation of an RA.
+These policies are reviewed regularly. - 3.2 The head will delegate the preparation of an RA.
 This is likely usually to pertain to an educational visit and the procedure for such an RA is described later in this policy.
-But other than RAs handled at a group level, all school risk assessments must ultimately be shown to and approved by the head of the school concerned. - 3.3 Where the managing governor or head identifies a material risk that merits recognition and management by means of a risk assessment, or even through a specific school or a group policy, a draft of such an RA must be prepared promptly for review and implemented with dispatch (noting and ensuring the provision of any relevant training of staff that may be necessary).
-Guidance on the preparation of RAs or any policy is always available from the managing governor.
+But other than RAs handled at a group level, all school risk assessments must ultimately be shown to and approved by the head of the school. - 3.3 Where the governor or head identifies a material risk that merits recognition and management by means of a risk assessment, a draft of such an RA must be prepared promptly for review and implemented with dispatch (noting and ensuring the provision of any relevant training of staff that may be necessary).